mlswg/mls-protocol/draft-ietf-mls-protocol.md

 If a ReInit proposal is included in a Commit, it MUST be the only proposal referenced by the Commit.
 If other non-ReInit proposals have been sent during the epoch, the committer SHOULD prefer them over the ReInit proposal, allowing the ReInit to be resent and applied in a subsequent epoch.
+The protocol version implied by the ciphersuite of the ReInit proposal MUST be no less than that of the current group.

 ### ExternalInit